Well Actually… 9 Things the Internet Gets Wrong About Lawn Care

 Myth 2: Mow short so you don’t have to mow as often

-The internet says: Scalp it low to buy more weekends.
+The internet says: Scalp it low so you can mow less.

 Reality: Cutting too short stresses plants, exposes soil, and encourages shallow roots that cannot handle drought.
 Short grass leads to weak grass.
 Weak grass leads to bare spots.
 Bare spots invite weeds.